Joe Harasymiak

-Joe Harasymiak (born June 23, 1986) is an American college football coach who is the defensive coordinator at Rutgers University, a position he has held since 2022.
-He previously the co-defensive coordinator and safeties coach at the University of Minnesota.
+Joe Harasymiak (born June 23, 1986) is an American college football coach who is the head coach at the University of Massachusetts Amherst.
+He was the defensive coordinator at Rutgers University from 2022–2024.
+He was previously the co-defensive coordinator and safeties coach at the University of Minnesota.
 In December 2015, Harasymiak became the youngest head coach in NCAA Division I football when he was named to the post at the University of Maine.
-He served as head coach of the Maine Black Bears from 2016 to 2018, leading them to a record of 20–15 in three season.
+He served as head coach of the Maine Black Bears from 2016 to 2018, leading them to a record of 20–15 in three seasons.
 His 2018 Maine Black Bears football team won the Colonial Athletic Association (CAA) and advanced to the semifinals of the NCAA Division I Football Championship playoffs.

 Early life

 Harasymiak was born in Ridgewood, New Jersey.
 He grew up in Waldwick, New Jersey and was a quarterback for the football team at Waldwick High School.
-He graduated with a physical education degree from Springfield College, where he played football and served as a team captain.
+He graduated with a physical education degree from Springfield College, where he played football as a defensive back and served as a team captain.
+During his time at Springfield, Harasymiak set a school record of 17 interceptions.